MuhammadTauseefShah/Pulse_Rate_Predictor/README.md

-# Pulse_Rate_Predictor
+***🫀 Pulse Rate Predictor***

-🫀 Pulse Rate Predictor  This project demonstrates how to use machine learning to predict whether an individual’s pulse rate indicates a potential health risk.
-Using the Human Vital Signs Dataset, we apply four classification algorithms Logistic Regression, Random Forest, Gradient Boosting, and (SVM) to build and evaluate predictive models.
+This repository contains a machine learning project that predicts whether an individual’s pulse rate indicates a potential health risk.
+Using the Human Vital Signs Dataset, we explore, preprocess, and model the data with four algorithms:

+Logistic Regression

+Random Forest

+Gradient Boosting

+Support Vector Machine (SVM)

+The project is implemented in a Jupyter Notebook.